Vocation: Talents & Work

 Between Work & Vocation

 Merriam-Webster defines vocation as "a summons or strong inclination to a particular state or course of action, especially a divine call to the religious life."
-The Bible refers to this as a "calling," meaning that God calls someone to minister and serve in the Christian church.
-The biblical Greek word for "calling" is klēsis (G2821), which is the noun form of kaleō (G2564, "to call" or "to summon").
-This meaning is significant because the Greek word for "church" in the New Testament is ekklēsia (G1577, "called out"), a compound derived from the same verb form.
-A vocation is a life devoted to Christian ministry and service God sovereignly calls a person to do.
-It is not just any employment, though some church leaders teach this erroneously.
-Paul of Tarsus wrote:
+The Bible refers to a vocation as a "calling," meaning that God invites someone to minister and serve in the church.
+The biblical Greek word for "calling" is klēsis (G2821), the noun form of kaleō (G2564, "to call" or "to summon").
+This fact is significant because the Greek word for "church" in the New Testament is ekklēsia (G1577, "called out"), a compound derived from the same verb.
+A vocation is a life devoted to Christian ministry and service, sovereignly assigned by God.
+A vocation is not merely a job; some church leaders mistakenly teach that any employment qualifies as a calling.
+The apostle Paul writes:

 As a prisoner for the Lord, then, I urge you to live a life worthy of the calling you have received.
 Be completely humble and gentle; be patient, bearing with one another in love.
 Make every effort to keep the unity of the Spirit through the bond of peace (Eph.
 4:1–3).